Video: How SAT / ACT Prep is like the Pizza Industry

 "Who, exactly, will be the person teaching my kid?"

 We're probably the most expensive tutors in San Diego.
 Why?
-In stark contrast to our competitors who employ a rotating cast of 23-year-olds, our tutors have an average of 10 years of experience.
+In stark contrast to our competitors who employ a rotating cast of 23-year-olds, Blake and Matt each have 15 years of experience.
 We pay them really well because we only hire tutors who are extremely good at what they do.

 One-on-one tutoring, with us, is completely customized to your learning style, personality, and needs.